ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 # You are supernatural beings with supernatural needs
 When we feel drained, we've found that we can also supplement ourselves directly through our surroundings or indirectly through meditation.
 We are supernatural beings with supernatural needs, what is best for the human body isn't enough for us.

 Some may call this "energy vampires", but I disagree.
 Your kind has the ability to pull nutrients from your surroundings, it is so natural you don't even have to think about it.
 So if you are "malnurished", or feeling drained you are naturally going to absorb nurishment from your surroundings, including your humans.
-Its imperitive that your people take daily multi-vitamins at minimum.
+Its imperitive that your humans take daily multi-vitamins at minimum.

 Proactively surrouding yourself with nutritious sources will improve your comfort and mood considerably.
 Please take some time out of your day and travel to the following places, spend 5 minutes in each place: